Written by Richard Perry

 3. Personal Information – add in your date of birth and address

-5. Financial information – there are now a few sections covering your financial situation
+5. Financial information – there are now a few sections covering your financial situation.

-6. Trading Knowledge – assessing your any financial industry experience and knowledge of leverage trading.
+6. Trading Knowledge – assessing your financial industry experience and knowledge of leverage trading.
 There is nothing to worry about, as these are all fairly standard questions that brokers will ask you.

 7. You will be required to upload some identifying documentation for XM to verify.
 You will be asked to provide proof of your identity and residency.